 The SmartBrief Education team each year celebrates educator voice with the annual Educator’s Choice Content Award.
 This year’s winners are:

-SmartBrief will honor the winners during a reception at ASCD’s annual conference held in Anaheim, Calif., March 25-27.
+SmartBrief will honor the winners during a reception at the ASCD Empower18 conference held in Boston, Mass., on March 24-26.

 Like this article?
 Sign up for ASCD SmartBrief to get news like this in your inbox, or check out all of SmartBrief’s education newsletters, covering career and technical education, educational leadership, math education and more.